ACDM |

 c.
 Encouragement of maternal mobility, variety of activity and location [GEPC}

 d.
-Use of non-Rx comfort and pain-relief techniques such as shower and/or deep water, breathing with mom, touch relaxation, etc
+Use of non-Rx comfort and pain-relief techniques such as shower and/or deep water, breathing with mom, touch relaxation, etc (hot link to list of Penny Simkin's labor tips)

 e.
-FHT accessed with mother’s permission q 30 minutes during active labor, more often if concern over fetal well-being
+FHT accessed with mothers permission q 30 minutes during active labor, more often if concern over fetal well-being

 f.
 Auscultation of fetal heart tones in 5 second units for 60 seconds following uterine contraction to determine baseline fetal heart rate, presence or absence of long-term variability and accelerations and other periodic changes, record on special graph